sodadata/docs/soda-cloud/sodagpt.md

 ## About the AI

 SodaGPT uses Soda technology to translate natural language requirements into SodaCL checks.
 It is not related to GPT3, CPT4, chatGPT or OpenAI.

-Soda trained a very specialized Large Language Model (LLM) for SodaGPT's functionality.
+For SodaGPT's functionality, Soda trained a very specialized Large Language Model (LLM) based on the open-source Falcon-7b model.

 ## Go further

 * Need help?
 Join the <a href="https://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
+* Get started with Soda by following a [tutorial]({% link soda/quick-start-sip.md %}).
+* Consider using [check suggestions]({% link soda-cl/check-suggestions.md %}) to profile your data and suggest basic checks for data quality.
 <br />

 ---